 Series LLC vs. LLC: Which One Do You Need?

 What’s the difference between a traditional LLC and a Series LLC?
 Is one business entity better than the other?
-What about forming multiple LLCs?
-Is that different from forming a Series LLC?

-What Is a Traditional LLC?
+What Is a Standard LLC?

 What Is a Series LLC?

-A Series LLC gives you all the same benefits as a regular LLC, but it serves as a sort of "umbrella company" with additional flexibility and protections for multiple companies or lines of business within your overall operation.
 But who uses a Series LLC?
 One example is rental property owners.
 A Series LLC can give rental property owners a way to separate their real estate investments from one another.
 Businesses that operate multiple channels of revenue (or have separate teams or divisions in different states) may determine that a Series LLC is the best fit for their company as well.

 Source

 So, depending on the state in which you reside, the Series LLC option may not be available.
-If it is available, each "Series" of the LLC should be added and listed in the Operating Agreement.
+If it is available, each "Series" of the LLC should be added and listed in the operating agreement.

-Series LLC vs. LLC
+Standard LLC vs. Series LLC

 Pros: